Up in the sky, it’s a bird, it’s a plane…No, it’s a crane and scaffolding!

 After a lengthy planning, design, and procurement process led by the Facilities Ministry, these two major projects will get underway beginning mid-November.

-HVAC Replacement - Week of November 11
+HVAC Replacement - November 25 to December 6

 The existing rooftop heating and cooling equipment serves the sanctuary as well as the staff offices on the second floor, the library and nursery spaces on the first floor, and the choir room and music rooms in the basement.
 This equipment is almost twenty years old and has required significant maintenance service calls due to failing components.
 Rather than continuing to repair this old equipment that has reached the end of its useful life, it is more economical to replace it now.